VideoWiki/editor-backend/README.md

-Following is the short preview video using Livepeer's IBPS playback Tool which EndUser can see before BUY it.
+Following is the short preview video using Livepeer's IPFS playback Tool which EndUser can see before BUY it.
 Here, we are publishing through ocean, so it contains ENS name and AVATAR.

 ![preview_avatar_ENS](https://user-images.githubusercontent.com/97036824/211392487-ca099930-34dc-406b-a842-3907ccb40d59.jpeg)